amcwb/application-mission/README.md

 - `JWT_SECRET`: The secret used to set up the JWT tokens.
 (If not supplied, it will be generated at each run.
 Any previous tokens will be invalidated).
 - `SQLALCHEMY_DATABASE_URI`: The database address (if no address is provided, it will use a SQLite database in memory)
 - `SECRET_KEY`: The secret used by Flask to set up the session tokens (not used by the application, but still needed).
 If not provided, it will be generated automatically.
 Unlike the `JWT_SECRET`, it is not necessarily suggested to provide it.

+### Other information
+The JWT tokens provided by the backend last, by default, one hour.
+After one hour, the user will then need to log in again.

+### Notes
+As this application was made for a job assignment, there are a few things I would do differently if I had more time, including :
+- [ ] Use SSL for the backend (and a more configurable backend).
+- [ ] Allow users to hide tasks from other users.
+- [ ] A permissions system, to allow some users to create tasks, but not assign them to other users for example.
+- [ ] Create a kanban system.